 Palliative care social workers recognise and respond to the impact of diversity, disadvantage and discrimination on people’s situation in relation to gender, culture, ethnicity, age, disability, sexuality, religion and social class.
 They acknowledge and respect that people and communities choose to live and die in different ways.

 Palliative care social workers support the idea that end of life and bereavement care is a human right.
 They advocate strongly on behalf of dying people, families and closest ones, unpaid carers, friends and communities to ensure that their needs are identified and met.
 (Source: Association of Palliative Care Social Workers).
 For full document please follow the link below.

 The Task Force is chaired by Professor Audrey Roulston, Queens University Belfast, Norther Ireland and Steve Marshall, Palliative Care Social Worker & Honorary Senior Lecturer King’s College Hospital and King’s College London, UK

 This palliative care social work taskforce was established in 2009 with the following aims and objectives in mind.

-- To offer leadership to social workers in End of Life and Palliative Care across Europe
+- To offer leadership to palliative care social workers across Europe

 - To identify the diversity of tasks and roles